sayouzone/sayou-fabric/packages/sayou-document/README.md

 ## ⚡ Quickstart

-The `DocumentPipeline` is the only object you need.
+The `DocumentPipeline` is the primary interface.
 It automatically routes the file to the correct parser and returns a standardized `Document` object.

 ```python
 import os